griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/02_concepts.md

 ### Workflows
 [Workflows](https://docs.griptape.ai/en/latest/griptape-framework/structures/workflows/) allow for complex interactions, resembling tree branches.

-Workflows are **non-sequential** and can contain **multiple outputs**.
-Because their flows can be quite complicated, they don't contain ConversationalMemory.
+Workflows are **non-sequential** and individual tasks can depend on **multiple input tasks**.
+This allows you to create a single task that waits for all other tasks to complete before it can begin.

 This is what a Workflow might look like for doing what we mentiond above.
 !!!
 Note